aschmelyun/scarn/README.md

 # Agent Scarn

 A proof-of-concept "asynchronous coding agent" built as a single PHP script.
+[See video](https://www.youtube.com/watch?v=rSfIOyQASC4)

 This was created as a fun experiment to see if I could make something like Devin, Jules, or Copilot Agent.
 Obviously it's much worse so I wouldn't recommend using this in practice, but it _does_ function as intended most of the time!